 Chairwoman Johnson Opening Statement for Full Committee Markup

-Chairwoman Eddie Bernice Johnson’s (D-TX) opening statement as prepared for the record is below.
+Chairwoman Eddie Bernice Johnson’s (D-TX) opening statement for the record is below.

 Next Article Previous Article